renatoargh/renatoargh.github.io/_posts/2014-03-23-web-application-aspects.md

 |   |--- img
 |   |--- css
 |   |--- audio
-|   |--- i18n //may look redudant having two folder for i18n, but it will be explained
+|   |--- i18n //may look redudant having two folders for i18n, but it will be explained
 |   |   |
 |   |   |--- en.json
 |   |   |--- es.json